-Independent Non-Executive Directors' and Non-Independent Non-Executive Directors' fees are based on a remuneration framework of basic fees and require shareholders' approval at the Company's AGM.

-Directors' fees take into account a Director's contribution, additional responsibilities on Board Committees, his experience, qualification and time spent.
+Independent Non-Executive Directors' and Non-Independent Non-Executive Director's fees take into account a Director's contribution, additional responsibilities on Board Committees, his experience, qualification and time spent and require shareholders' approval at the Company's AGM.
+Executive Directors do not receive Directors' fees.

-The Directors' fee structure for annual fees of the Board and Board Committees is as follows:
+The Directors' fee structure of the Board and Board Committees is as follows:

 Annual Fees for Board Members S\$

 Board Chairman Not applicable

 Non-Executive Director 40,000

-Annual Fees for Board Committee Members Chairman S\$ Member S\$
+Annual Fees for Board Committee Members Chairman Member

 Audit Committee 30,000 20,000

 Nominating Committee 20,000 10,000

 Remuneration Committee 20,000 10,000

 Investment Committee Not applicable 10,000